|

 Dangers of Benzodiazepines

-While benzodiazepines help many people manage stress, insomnia, and other conditions, they can be dangerous.
+While benzodiazepines help many people manage stress, insomnia and other conditions, they can be dangerous.
 Due to the pleasant state of relaxation they induce, they can be both psychologically and physically addictive.
 People with a history of substance abuse or those with an addictive personality are advised to avoid using them unless absolutely necessary.

 Like alcohol withdrawal, benzodiazepine withdrawal can be fatal.
 While you can’t overdose from benzodiazepines alone, unsupervised withdrawal can lead to something called respiratory cessation.
-This is when the parts of your brain that are responsible for autonomous breathing shut down, and you can simply stop breathing during sleep.
+This is when the parts of your brain responsible for autonomous breathing shut down, and you can simply stop breathing during sleep.

 Other side effects of benzodiazepines include: